Holiday Cheer for FUV

-Beloved, Austin-bred rockers Spoon, adventurous pop provocateurs Lucius, and Grammy-winning blues prodigy Christone "Kingfish" Ingram will join WFUV at New York's Beacon Theatre on Tuesday, December 6, 2022 for the 16th annual Holiday Cheer for FUV concert.
-It is WFUV's return to Holiday Cheer after a two-year hiatus.
+Austin-bred rockers Spoon, adventurous pop provocateurs Lucius, and blues prodigy Christone "Kingfish" Ingram join WFUV at New York's Beacon Theatre on Tuesday, December 6, 2022 for the 16th annual Holiday Cheer for FUV benefit concert.
+The self-described "discodelic" Say She She will be the openers, and emcee for the night will be CBS's Anthony Mason.
+The show marks WFUV's return to Holiday Cheer after a two-year hiatus.

 About the Artists: